ruudwelten/dotfiles/README.md

 # Rudi's Dotfiles

-Welcome to my collection of dotfiles and scripts for customizing OS X and Linux to my liking.
+Welcome to my collection of dotfiles and scripts for customizing macOS and Linux to my liking.
 Right now it is still a work in progress.

 ## Installation